 In Singapore, a Civil Service College case study on the Inland Revenue Authority (IRAS) cited a comment by latter’s deputy commissioner James Khor last year: “If taxpayers can self-help, what we offer is easy, simple, and reliable e-services.
 Our website is simple to navigate, the information is authoritative, up-to-date, and you can rely on it to fulfill your tax obligations.”

 Technologies underpinning these e-services include 4A capabilities provided by i-Sprint’s UAM to custom applications in IRAS’ Inland Revenue Interactive Network.
-A fine-grained authorization framework based on the UAM segmented hierarchy-based security administration allows delegated granular access by taxpayers and organizations, third-party tax agents and organizational employees.
+A fine-grained authorization framework based on the UAM segmented hierarchy-based security administration allows delegated granular access by taxpayers and organizations, third-party tax agents, and organizational employees.

-Internet banking is another area where rigorous application security is particularly critical, not only to replace legacy client-server systems but also to comply or exceed security guidelines outlined by the central bank or monetary authority.
+Internet banking is another area where rigorous application security is particularly critical, not only to replace legacy client-server systems but also to comply with or exceed security guidelines outlined by the central bank or monetary authority.

 McKinsey’s Digital Banking in Asia report suggests as much: Asian banks are recognizing that cybersecurity must be treated as a core business function.
-This is corroborated by a study by McKinsey and the World Economic Forum where 80% of global banking IT executives believe that the risk of cyberattack is a significant issue that could have major strategic implications.
+This is corroborated by a study by McKinsey and the World Economic Forum where 80% of global banking IT executives believe that the risk of a cyberattack is a significant issue that could have major strategic implications.

 In this regard, the AccessMatrix UAM solution’s core security infrastructure technology – SSO, hierarchical administration of user IDs and access privileges, and an efficient way for existing applications to securely sign on to target databases, etc. – supports critical e-banking applications.

 Coupled with externalized authorization and extensible authentication, UAM paves the way for banks and other organizations to do more than provide security services through mobile and internet channels.